A lifelong resident of Baltimore, Dolores loves to share her interest in the historic spots of her beautiful and quirky home town.

-- Peabody Conservatory of Music or the Peabody Institute of the Johns Hopkins University is the United State's oldest music conservatory in continuous use.
-The Peabody Library is an awesome construction of book filled balconies, made of cast iron, extending 5 tiers to a skylight.
-Visiting the Peabody Library is like visiting a church, the eye is drawn upward and the observer overwhelmed with a feeling of reverence.
+- Peabody Conservatory of Music, or the Peabody Institute of the Johns Hopkins University, is the United States' oldest music conservatory in continuous use.
+The Peabody Library is an awesome construction of book-filled balconies, made of cast iron, extending five tiers to a skylight.
+Visiting the Peabody Library is like visiting a church, the eye is drawn upward and the observer is overwhelmed with a feeling of reverence.

 Walter's Art Museum

 The Walter's Art Museum, formerly known as the Walter's Art Gallery displays an enormous collection of world art including work from Ancient Egypt, Greece, and Rome; the Americas; Islamic art; and European art from the Middle Ages, Renaissance, Baroque Europe, and the 18th and 19th centuries.

 Opened in 1934, the Walter's encompasses three buildings including the Hackerman House, a Greek Revival mansion built in the mid-1800s which now houses the museum's Asian art.

 Pictured below is Raphael's Madonna of the Candelabra, exhibited at the Walter's.
 The museum (600 North Charles Street) is free (except for special shows) and is open from Wednesday to Sunday.

 Mt.
 Vernon is a festive neighborhood and welcomes several events during the year, including the Lighting of the Monument at Christmas time.
 The winter festival was started by Mayor William Donald Schaefer and warms up the cold weather with music and fireworks.